 - 15.3.1 posts must be telescopic and protected with a plastic or foam cover.
 Their surface must be smooth without any projections or attachments such as cables or ropes to hold the posts upright;

-- 15.3.2 the net must be steady and stretch out with one antenna fixed at the edge of each side band;
+- 15.3.2 the net must be steady and stretch out with one antenna fixed at the edge of each side band:

 - 15.3.3 the referee's chair must be adjustable in height, very stable with a wide base.
 It must allow the referee, whether sitting or standing, to see 0.50 m above the top of the net;

-- 15.3.4 the electronic scoreboard must be in sight of the two teams, referees, line judges, game delegates and audience with the following indications:
+- the electronic scoreboard must be in sight of the two teams, referees, line 15.3.4 judges, game delegates and audience with the following indications:

 - a. name of the countries or teams;

-- b. service indicator;
+- service indicator: b.

-- c. time-outs granted per team;
+- time-outs granted per team; C.

-- d. substitutions made by each team;
+- substitutions made by each team; d.

-- e. score of the set underway;
+- score of the set underway; e.

-- f. score of previous set(s); and
+- score of previous set(s); and f.

-- g. challenge (if used).
+- challenge (if used). g.

 - 15.3.5 Manual scoreboards must be on hand for use in case of emergency and must indicate:

-- a. country or teams' names;
+- a. country or teams' names:

-- b. score of the set underway; and
+- score of the set underway; and b.

-- c. sets previously won by each team.
+- C. sets previously won by each team.

 - 15.3.6 It is recommended that TV camera operators are seated on small mobile seats between the scorer's table and coach position.

-15.4 ADDITIONAL EQUIPMENT
+ADDITIONAL EQUIPMENT 15.4